Major insurer scraps free windscreen replacements, others could follow

 An industry expert says at least one insurance company is ending the age-old free glass cover written into car insurance policies.

-Mason's comments follow the decision by the insurer Vero to can free windscreen replacements.
+Mason's comments follow the decision by the insurer Vero to cancel free windscreen replacements.

-Mason said free vehicle glass replacement is a longstanding, accepted policy that's in Kiwis' DNA, but it now could trigger a 500-dollar excess.
+Mason said free vehicle-glass replacement is a longstanding, accepted policy that's in Kiwis' DNA, but it now could trigger a $500 excess.

 She believes it's because newer cars have such high-tech glass that it's becoming too expensive to offer free replacements.